It’s a splendid day to learn about the many health benefits of oregano.

 Inflammations aren’t that bad because they occur naturally in your body because of an injury or illness.

-A German university has found that beta-caryophyllin in oregano can act as an anti-inflammatory agent.
+A German university has found that beta-caryophyllin, which is found in oregano, can help reduce inflammation.

-The antioxidants in oregano will help neutralize free radicals and lessen inflammation.
+The antioxidants in oregano will help neutralize free radicals and reduce inflammation.

 13. Oregano May Have Anti-Allergy Properties